apaluya/localize-the-docs/localize-the-docs.md

 ## Localization Service Providers

-A localization service provider (LSP) can offer the following:
+A localization service provider (LSP) should offer the following:

 - Experienced industry professionals
 - Guidance on best practices